rsidneysmith/productivity/README.md

 # productivity
-A place for productivity manifestos and related charters.
+A place for productivity manifestos, guides, and related charters.